Jagmal Raja Chauhan: Pharmaceuticals

-Airline & navigation
+Airline and navigation

-Jagmal Raja was one of the promoters with other Gujarati businessman of Bombay - Haridas Madhavdas, Vijaysinh Govindji and Vithaldas Kanji of a shipping company named Shri Ambica Steam Navigation Company, which was founded in 1945, It operated in western coast of India having its head office at Bombay.
+Jagmal Raja was one of the promoters with other Gujarati businessman of Bombay - Haridas Madhavdas, Vijaysinh Govindji and Vithaldas Kanji of a shipping company named Shri Ambica Steam Navigation Company, which was founded in 1945, It operated in the western coast of India an had its head office in Bombay.

-They also later started in 1947, one airline company named Ambica Airlines, which was subsidiary of Ambica Steam Navigation Company which operated on Bombay – Bhuj – Rajkot – Jamnagar – Morvi and Bombay – Baroda – Ahmedabad air routes.
+In 1947, Chauhan and his partners also an airline company named Ambica Airlines, which was a subsidiary of Ambica Steam Navigation Company, which operated on Bombay – Bhuj – Rajkot – Jamnagar – Morvi and Bombay – Baroda – Ahmedabad air routes.
 The Ambica Airlines closed in 1949 due to insufficient traffic and litigation.

-Miner
+Coal mines

-Like many members the Mistri community of Kutch to which he belonged, he owned coal mine named Rajapur Colliery near Jharia, which he held in partnership with Manji Jeram Rathod of Madhapar.
+Like many members of the Mistri community of Kutch, to which Chauhan belonged, he owned a coal mine named Rajapur Colliery near Jharia, which he held in partnership with Manji Jeram Rathod of Madhapar.
 He entered into coal mining business purchasing the mines in 1913 from one Gujarati miner, Bhawan Kara of Balambha.
 His partner in coal mines, Manji Jeram died in 1954, however, he carried on his mining business till 1970, when he sold his mine just one year before nationalisation of coal mines in India.

+Silica mines

-He owned Silica mines at Bargad in Shankargarh, the produce of which was used by the glass factories owned by him.
+He owned silica mines at Bargad in Shankargarh, the produce of which was used by the glass factories owned by him.